Today we’ll cover the meaning of The Hanged Man tarot card. This is a part of a deep dive series on the tarot.

 The Hanged Man card has long been one that most fascinated me.
 It has a lot of references in popular culture, and the traditional Rider-Waite image is so unexpected.

-Rather than a man hanged by his neck, he’s hanging by his ankle.
+Rather than a man hanging by his neck, he’s hanging by his ankle.
 Moreover, his posture is that of a bent knee and arms behind his back.
 It’s almost a relaxed or whimsical posture.

 Then I started finding how other decks represented the card and got even more curious.